Manage all workloads with an efficient, scalable Software Defined Environment (SDE)

 Source: IBM retail client, September 2013

 Monitoring and managing applications and data within your four walls can be difficult enough.
-Move to a cloud and your IT organization faces challenges amplified by the Software Defined Environment.
-Addressing issues of security and compliance, performance monitoring, workload balancing, and application and data integration quickly and cost-effectively can help you realize the potential of a hybrid cloud.
+Move to a cloud and your IT organisation faces challenges amplified by the Software Defined Environment.
+Addressing issues of security and compliance, performance monitoring, workload balancing, and application and data integration quickly and cost-effectively can help you realise the potential of a hybrid cloud.